Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/web-services-xml-schema.md

 ## --text--

-XSD คืออะไร ?
+What is XSD?

 ## --answers--

-รูปแบบของ W3C ที่เฉพาะสำหรับ XML
+The W3C Schema specification for XML.

 ---

-รูปแบบมาตรฐานของ JSON จาก MOZ
+The standard JSON schema from MOZ.

 ---